• Recipes

 making seitan dough and pressing into pan.

 1. Pour the blended mixture into the dry ingredients, and stir to combine.
-Knead the dough for only about 30 seconds, until fully combined.
+Knead the seitan dough for about 30 seconds, until fully combined.
 This is a fairly soft seitan dough and should not feel overly firm.

 2. Lightly oil a 9x13-inch glass or ceramic casserole dish.
 Press the dough evenly into the pan.
-Use a butter knife to cut into 16 or 20 pieces, depending on how wide you want the ribs to be.
+Use a butter knife to cut into 16 or 20 pieces, depending on how large you want the ribs to be.
 For very thin ribs cut into 24 pieces.

-spreading BBQ sauce on ribs during baking.
+spreading BBQ sauce on seitan during baking.

 1. Bake in a preheated 350 degree oven for 20 minutes.
 Remove from oven, and brush with ½ cup BBQ sauce.

 2. Bake for another 25 minutes, then remove from oven.
-Use a spatula to flip the ribs, and brush with another ½ cup BBQ sauce.
+Use a spatula to flip sections of the ribs, and brush with another ½ cup BBQ sauce.
 Bake for another 10 to 15 minutes or until piping hot and sticky.
 Let rest for at least 1 hour before serving.
 Preferably, refrigerate overnight, and reheat the next day using a grill, stovetop grill pan, or microwave.

 Top Tips